Part 5

 replicaset.apps/stackdriver-metadata-agent-cluster-level-7bd5ddd849 0 0 0 5h42m

-To get a complete picture of how each part communicates with each other "what happens when k8s" explores what happens when you do kubectl run nginx --image=nginx --replicas=3 shedding some more light on the magic that happens behind the scenes.
+To get a complete picture of how each part communicates with each other, read the article what happens when k8s which explores what happens when you do kubectl run nginx --image=nginx --replicas=3 shedding some more light on the magic that happens behind the scenes.

 Self-healing